dustinpfister/blog_posts/_posts/lodash_countby.md

 <!-- more -->

-## 1 - Basic count by Examples and what to know
+## 1 - The Basics of the lodash count by method

 In this section I will be starting out with just a few basic examples of the lodash count by method.
 I will be trying to keep the examples in this section fairly simple, but this is still not a getting started type post with lodash or [javaScript in general](/2018/11/27/js-getting-started/).
 So I assume that you have at least some background with javaScript, and how to work with code examples in a client side javaScript or nodejs environment.